 The main barriers to implementing hydrogen energy systems are (1) conversion of existing systems (vehicles and gas stations, and production facilities) to hydrogen and (2) perfecting safe storage vessels.
 While pound for pound hydrogen is more energetic than gasoline, it takes up considerably more volume because at room temperature it is a gas.
 Researchers are looking for practical ways to store hydrogen gas on vehicles.Electric Cars

-Automobile transportation has relied almost entirely on gasoline and diesel fuel throughout its history.
-Even now, however, fleets of electric buses are operating and it is expected that in a few years personal electric cars will not be an unusual sight on the highways.
+Automobile transportation has relied almost entirely on gasoline and diesel fuel throughout most of its history.
+Fleets of electric buses have operated and more recently personal electric cars are becoming a more common sight on the highways.

 • They are extremely quiet.